copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Idiopathic Thrombocytopenic Purpura - Johns Hopkins Medicine Immune thrombocytopenic purpura (ITP) is a blood disorder characterized by a decrease in the number of platelets in the blood Platelets are cells in the blood that help stop bleeding A decrease in platelets can cause easy bruising, bleeding gums, and internal bleeding
+Idiopathic Thrombocytopenic Purpura - Johns Hopkins Medicine Immune thrombocytopenic purpura (ITP) is a blood disorder With this disease, you have a lower amount of platelets than normal in your blood Platelets are blood cell fragments that help with blood clotting Having fewer platelets can cause easy bruising, bleeding gums, and internal bleeding